Which Of The Following Is A Valid Ipv6 Address

 Validating Addresses with Zone Identifiers

-When validating an IPv6 address with a zone identifier, ensure that:
+When validating an IPv6 address with a zone identifier, make sure:

 1. The address part before the % is a valid IPv6 address.